Utah Becomes First State to Lower DUI Limits

 Utah recently introduced a .03 percent decrease to its driving under the influence (DUI) blood alcohol concentration (BAC) limit – and it is the first state to do so across the country.
 Originally at .08, the state now has the lowest BAC concentration allowed at .05.
 Utah was the first state to implement a .08 limit back in 1983, so this recent move should come as no surprise.
-The state hopes to make a big impact against alcohol-related car crashes that every year results in hundreds of thousands of debilitating injuries and deaths nationwide.
+The state hopes to make a big impact against alcohol-related car accidents that every year results in hundreds of thousands of debilitating injuries and deaths nationwide.

 A recent NPR (National Public Radio) piece gave a helpful breakdown on Utah’s new driving under the influence law.
 A man weighing 180lbs can drink an average of four drinks before reaching a BAC of .08.
 To reach a BAC of .05, that same man can only drink about half of the amount; for women, it is even less.
 The National Transportation Safety Board (NTSB) has been urging lawmakers across the country to lower the legal drinking and driving limit from .08 to .05 since 2013 – yet only one state has followed the board’s recommendations.